abelardopardo/ontask_b/docs/Tutorial/Tasks/database_upload.rst

 Uploading Data from a Remote Database
 *************************************

-OnTask allows to upload or merge data into a workflow's table using a previously configured connection clickin in the button |fa-plus| *SQL Connection*.
+OnTask allows to upload or merge data into a workflow's table using a previously configured connection clickin in the button |bi-plus| *SQL Connection*.

 .. figure:: /scaptures/dataops_datauploadmerge.png
    :align: center